Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 - [OWASP IaC Security Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Infrastructure_as_Code_Security_Cheat_Sheet.html)
 - [NetDevOps modern approach to networking deployments](https://aws.amazon.com/fr/blogs/networking-and-content-delivery/netdevops-a-modern-approach-to-aws-networking-deployments/)

-> *In case you want to convert an already provisioned resource to the was cloud formation stack with the current configuration use [this](https://former2.com/) or try this [link](https://github.com/sentialabs/cloudformer2) [link](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html)*
+> *In case you want to convert an already provisioned resource to the was cloud formation stack with the current configuration use [this](https://former2.com/) or try this [link](https://github.com/sentialabs/cloudformer2) or this [link](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html)*

 ---